DrQz/random-r/GitHub R Notebook/gh-doc-test.md

 ![](gh-doc-test_files/figure-markdown_github/unnamed-chunk-1-1.png)

+This plot was resized from the original using `fig.width=5`, and `fig.height=5` in the `knitr` R chunk.
 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.